 Therefore, it is no surprise that more crypto projects promising ultimate privacy for transactions on the blockchain are coming up.
 Apollo currency is one such project that promises a considerable impact on the privacy of decentralized currencies.

 What is Apollo?

 Apollo is a blockchain startup looking to provide an all-in-one cryptocurrency to help solve most of the current digital coins’ problems.
 The project was established in 2017, and unlike other currencies, Apollo did not hold an ICO.
 Instead, the project already had a working product during its Coin Distribution Event (CDE).

 Apolo is built on the Hermes Blockchain and was established through an airdrop of NXT holders, making it a fork or clone of NXT.
-The project comes with some of the most impressive cryptocurrencies, including 100% private transactions, an asset system, encrypted messaging, currency and token system, voting system, decentralized data system, and exchange others.
+The project comes with some of the most impressive cryptocurrencies, including 100% private transactions, an asset system, encrypted messaging, a currency and token system, a voting system, a decentralized data system, and exchanges.

 Apollo tries to solve one of the problems because crypto users often have to use different digital currencies for various applications.
-Say, for example, a user wants to generate a smart contract and a private transaction.
+For example, a user wants to generate a smart contract and a private transaction.
 They cannot use the same cryptocurrency for both actions.

-Also, individual governments issue regulatory laws against cryptocurrencies, which means that they can leverage them at any time.
+Also, individual governments issue regulatory laws against cryptocurrencies, meaning they can leverage them anytime.
 Because of this, the decentralized nature of cryptocurrencies is always under threat.
-Another issue with the current cryptocurrencies that offer privacy is that they do so in a limited capacity.
-No crypto offers IP masking, which means hackers can track users’ IP addresses on the blockchain from their transactions.
+Another area for improvement with the current cryptocurrencies that offer privacy is that they do so in a limited capacity.
+For example, no crypto offers IP masking, which means hackers can track users’ IP addresses on the blockchain from their transactions.